 The conference’s fifth edition discussed in particular on the following four main topics: the establishment of the Alcide De Gasperi Research Centre; Europe’s place in the world; a new Schuman Declaration for the 21st century; and the impact of surveillance in Europe.
 Read more.

 The 2014 conference saw Matteo Renzi return as Prime Minister to join discussions on the social and political model of Europe and the European elections.
 The event also included a live televised debate between European Commission presidency candidates.
 Read more.

 The 2013 edition analysed the topics of “Institutions and Democratic Governance” and “Migration and Citizenship” through discussions coordinated by EUI academics and keynote speeches from Rosen Plevneliev, José Manuel Barroso and Mario Monti.
 Read more.

-At the second conference we were joined by Mario Monti, Matteo Renzi and José Manuel Barroso to discuss the challenges of globalisation and economic governance, addressing questions regarding the European sovereign debt crisis and EU energy policy.
+At the second edition of the conference we were joined by Mario Monti, Matteo Renzi and José Manuel Barroso to discuss the challenges of globalisation and economic governance, addressing questions regarding the European sovereign debt crisis and EU energy policy.
 Read more.

-The first edition welcomed to Florence political personalities, representatives from community institutions and national governments to explore the Lisbon Treaty, the implications of globalisation and financial stability during the Eurozone crisis, all part of the Festival d’Europa.
+The first edition welcomed to Florence political personalities, representatives from community institutions and national governments to explore the Lisbon Treaty, the implications of globalisation and financial stability during the Eurozone crisis, under the the umbrella of the Festival d’Europa.
 Read more.